 Polynesian tribal tattoos often feature zoomorphic tattoo motifs.

-With multiple interpretations and meanings, people often choose animal tattoos as a reminder to be strong and courageous, seeking value, worthiness, and respect.
+With multiple interpretations and meanings, people often choose animal tattoos and bird tattoos as a reminder to be strong and courageous, seeking value, worthiness, and respect.

 More frequently, people have tattoos of animals they wish to emulate.